How to write an effective meta-description?

 • Start with the title tag or meta title

 Always think of the meta description as something that complements the meta title.
 The latter should summarize the page in question with a few main keywords that characterize the subject.
-The meta description is used to further develop the title tag.
+The meta description serves to develop the title tag further.

-A brief description should be written that gives users thewant to click on your link instead of another.
-To do this, the title must be both punchy and relevant.
-It must announce that your content is the most interesting and the most enriched of all.
+You need to write a brief description that makes users want to click on your link instead of another.
+To do this, the title must be punchy and relevant at the same time.
+It must announce that your content is the most interesting and enriched of all.

-The intention to navigate or research intention is the "why" of a query.
-In other words, it corresponds to what people are looking for when they type in your main keyword.
-You need to determine this factor to provide the right information in your meta description.
+Navigation intent or search intent is the “why” behind a query.
+In other words, it corresponds to what people are looking for when they type in your main keyword You need to determine this factor to provide the right information in your meta-description.
 To achieve this goal, ask yourself the following questions:

-• Do the target Internet users want information?
-If so, what information?
+• Do your target web users want information?
+If so, which ones?

 • Do they want to buy a product?
 If so, which one?